Take Care of Your Thyroid and Avoid Hypothyroidism

 Fruit That Increase Thyroid Production

-- Pomegranates, grapes, oranges, lemons, figs.
+- Pomegranates, grapes, oranges, lemons, and figs.

-Plants That Help Treat Hypothyroidism
+Plants That Help Treat and avoid Hypothyroidism

 - Genetian: Increases thyroid production.
-We can use the root, soak it for two days, strain, and add some tablespoons of honey.
+We can use the root, soak it for two days, then strain, and add some tablespoons of honey.
 It is ideal to drink two cups a day.

 - Passionflower: Alleviates symptoms of insomnia, pain, depression.
 An infusion of this dried flower is perfect for getting better little by little.